-7.3 The names of those proposed for office or General Committee and the names of those proposing and seconding them shall be prominently displayed at the Club, on the website at least 14 days before the General Meeting and by post/delivery with Notice of the AGM agenda.
+7.3 The names of those proposed for office or General Committee and the names of those proposing and seconding them shall be prominently displayed at the Club, on the website at least 14 days before the Annual General Meeting and be delivered to members with the Notice of the AGM and the Agenda.

-7.4 If the number of candidates for election to the Committee or Flag Officers is greater than the number of vacancies to be filled there shall be a ballot at the meeting provided that any member unable to attend the meeting shall be entitled to cast a postal vote on the proper form obtainable from the Secretary to be received by the Secretary 24 hours before the day of the General Meeting.
+7.4 If the number of candidates for election to the Committee or Flag Officers is greater than the number of vacancies to be filled there shall be a secret ballot at the meeting provided that any member unable to attend the meeting shall be entitled to cast a postal vote on the proper form obtainable from the Secretary to be returned to the Secretary 24 hours before the day of the General Meeting.
 Proxy votes will not be allowed.

 7.5 In the event of the ballot failing to determine the members of the Committee or the Flag Officers because of an equality of votes the candidate or candidates to be elected from those having an equal numbers of votes shall be determined by lot.

-7.6 The Committee may co-opt a member to the Committee until the next following Annual General Meeting.
+7.6 The Committee may co-opt a member to the Committee until the next Annual General Meeting.

 7.7 The Committee shall meet at least six times a year making such arrangements as to the conduct, place of assembly and holding of such meetings as it may wish.
 The Commodore or in his/ her absence the Vice or Rear Commodore or a Chairman elected by those present shall preside.